 What is a Cart Abandonment Email?

 The cart abandonment email is an automated email sent to users who placed products in their shopping cart but have not started the checkout process.
-A cart abandonment email is similar to a browse abandonment email in that both rely on a user’s behavioral cues.
+Emails in this sequence are similar to a browse abandonment email in that both rely on a user’s behavioral cues.
 The difference is that with the cart abandonment email, the user is much closer to the point of conversion: they’ve placed a product in their cart.
 Now the opportunity to convert the subscriber is much higher.
-It’s not unusual for cart abandonment emails to reach open rates of over 50%.
+It’s not unusual for these messages to reach open rates of over 50%.
 Moreover, conversion rates for opened emails were more than 15%; in other words, you cannot deny the results that a cart abandonment email yields.

 You can have several cart abandonment emails in your flow, depending on the nature of your email campaign.
 Premiere Creative’s email experts, who have handled email campaigns for many well-known eCommerce fashion brands, usually recommend at least three browse abandonment emails.

 The first email in the cart abandonment series serves as a reminder to the subscriber that they’ve been shopping and haven’t yet finished their order.
 The persuasive copy then encourages visitors to return to their cart and complete the order.